Protection from Sexual Exploitation and Abuse

 United Nations staff and partners must not :

 - Have sexual activity with anyone in exchange for money, employment, preferential treatment, goods or services

 - Have sexual activity with any child under the age of 18 years old

 - Engage in any other form of sexually humiliating, degrading, or exploitative behaviour.

 → Remember that sexual exploitation and abuse can happen to anyone and anywhere—men, women, boys, and girls—at any age, with or without a disability, regardless of their sexual orientation or gender ←

 How to report Sexual Exploitation and Abuse

-If you are aware of, have witnessed or are subjected to sexual exploitation and abuse by UNHCR, UN, NGOs and civil servants, you can report directly to:
+If you are aware of, have witnessed or are subjected to sexual exploitation and abuse by UNHCR, UN or partner organisations you can report directly to: